- Chart

 Core Business Areas

-- Transmission and Distribution: Investment in and development of critical transmission infrastructure necessary to connect renewable energy assets to the grid and ensure reliable power delivery.
+- Transmission and Distribution Infrastructure: Investment in and management of select electrical transmission and distribution assets necessary to connect renewable energy sources to the grid and deliver power to end-users.

 Leadership and Structure